LG Ads Full-Stack Software Engineer Salary | ₹3.72M-₹6.54M+ | Levels.fyi

 The median Full-Stack Software Engineer compensation in India package at LG Ads totals ₹4.84M per year.
-View the base salary, stock, and bonus breakdowns for LG Ads's total compensation packages.
+View the base salary, equity, and bonus breakdowns for LG Ads's total compensation packages.
 Last updated: 10/7/2025

 Company